 If you are successful in proving that the property owner failed to act according to the duty that you were owed, you can recover compensation for a number of items including past and future medical bills, pain and suffering, lost wages, and reduced earning capacity if your injuries have resulted in permanent disabilities.Tenacious Premises Liability Attorney Serving Massachusetts

 There are many different questions that people often have after they suffer injuries in an accident.
 Most of the time, they want to know whether they have a cause of action against the person who may be responsible for their injuries.
 In order to help you better understand your legal rights following an unfortunate slip and fall accident in Massachusetts, we offer a free consultation to discuss your situation and how an experienced lawyer at our office may be able to help you.
 We handle all aspects of the claim, including gathering evidence, dealing with insurance companies, and protecting your right to recovery.
-Our clients come from a wide variety of locations including Boston, Cambridge, Lowell, Newton, Waltham, Somerville, Dedham, Norwood, Quincy, Brookline, and Peabody.
+We are available to help clients in areas around Boston, Cambridge, Lowell, Newton, Waltham, Somerville, Dedham, Norwood, Quincy, Brookline, and Peabody.
 To set up your appointment, call us at 1-800-262-9200 or contact us online.